Alan-Jowett/bdd_test/README.md

 ## Python BDD Comparison Tool

-This project includes a **Python-based equivalent of bdd_demo.exe** for cross-validation and CUDD canonicality issue detection.
-The Python implementation uses the trusted `dd` (Decision Diagrams) library to produce canonical ROBDDs for comparison.
+This project includes a **Python-based equivalent of bdd_demo.exe** for cross-validation of BDD implementations.
+The Python implementation uses the trusted `dd` (Decision Diagrams) library to produce canonical ROBDDs for comparison and verification.

 ### Quick Start
 ```bash